 What does world eyesight day want you to know more about?

 What is avoidable blindness?

 Ageing and eye health

 Ageing is simply a number!
-It is only accompanied with a few age related decrease in body performance.
-One of the most easily affected organs and function is eye sight.
+It is only accompanied by a few age related decrease in body performance.
+One of the most easily affected organs and function is eyesight.

 Raising awareness and pushing eye health agendas which include eye health for the elderly means that citizens over the age of 50 will remain independent, mobile and economically active adding more value to their country and society.